mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Mississippi?

 Civil or criminal acts that break the traffic laws in Mississippi are referred to as traffic violations and infractions.
 In the judiciary, the Municipal Courts handle violations of traffic laws, and the Justice Courts have jurisdiction over traffic offenses that take place in areas outside of municipalities.
 When the offense is a traffic violation, it can either be a felony or a misdemeanor.
 Individuals charged with misdemeanors or felonies may be fined or jailed, and also subject to other punishments such as loss of driver privileges and community service.
 In the state, a traffic offense is an infraction when it is a non-criminal or civil violation such as red-light running or failure to wear a seatbelt.
-Parties ticketed for traffic infractions are able to settle their charges by fine only and without a court appearance, unless they are contesting the charges.
+Parties ticketed for traffic infractions are generally able to settle their charges by fine only and without a court appearance, unless they are contesting the charges.

 What Are Felony Traffic Violations In Mississippi?